 However, secondly, and perhaps most problematic, this engagement approach fails to understand that God, by the very virtue of being the Creator, already has the right to the creatures’ platform, which Christians, as God’s prophetic mouthpiece, access to proclaim the reality of sin and grace.
 To argue and say that a Christian needs to ‘gain’, or ‘build’, access before they can speak is to not only deny God his rightful place, but is to also imply that Christians and non-Christians are on an even footing.
 We’re not.
 We proclaim an authoritative message, as regenerated Christians, to a society which is commanded to repent.

 Now, saying all this, I want to put in a qualifier.
 While I think this method of engagement is both confused and generally erroneous for the two points already stated, there is laudable aim here—they want the gospel to be heard.
 Yet, by simply focusing on how they believe society would most likely hear the gospel as opposed to how it was, I believe, designed to be proclaimed, they embrace an anthropocentric model of proclamation (whilst, and this is important, still staying committed to heart of Scripture, as opposed to liberalism), as opposed to a theocentric one.
-Arguably, by recognising the timeless methods of verbal gospel pronouncement as taken from Scripture, the latter better recognises not only God’s authority but better accounts for man’s fallen nature; whereas the former believes that it needs to be adapted and contextualised to the specific audience.5)Further on the point I raised in the last note, I am not even denying the need to ‘know your audience’.
-Sometimes our messages may appear unbalanced as we address specific issues, but the reality is the whole gospel must be taught and not shied away from in general.
-Sin and Mercy; Law and Grace; Condemnation and Forgiveness; Justification and Sanctification; and on it goes.
+Arguably, by recognising the timeless methods of verbal gospel pronouncement as taken from Scripture, the latter better recognises not only God’s authority but better accounts for man’s fallen nature; whereas the former believes that it needs to be adapted and contextualised to the specific audience.Further on the point I raised in the last note, I am not even denying the need to ‘know your audience’.
+Sometimes our messages may appear unbalanced as we address specific issues, but … Continue reading

 My perturbation predominately lays with the fact that by an overzealous attempt to be winsome, proponents of this model of engagement not only concede too much to a (pagan) society but they do not fully appreciate the authority on which they speak.
 By attempting to be too nuanced and narrow, by attempting to continuously contextualise their message, they paint themselves into a corner, where they are only heard by their own echo chamber and where, the danger is, they will never fully grasp (or be given) an opportunity to proclaim the full unadulterated and unpopular truth.
 Presently, there are two ways to be granted access to a platform, one is by cultivating relationships and building a space in which to have a platform, the other is by simply having a message which is counter-cultural to what the world hears.
 Sometimes these two correlate, quite often they don’t.
 However, when they do, speakers who proclaim the (full) message face the same outcome: they will be ridiculed.
 And as cancellation culture further becomes ingrained, the efficacy of investing to build social capital before proclamation is questionable.